yassimortensen/Cuddlegram/README.md

 # Welcome to Cuddlegram!

 Cuddlegram is a WebApp that makes it easy to find new, cute animal instagram accounts to cuddle with.
 The app allows users to:
-  - create and login to an account with a username and password.
+  - Create and login to an account with a username and password.
   - Be greeted with a homepage showing images from pet instagram accounts that change with each refresh.
   - Use a navigation bar to navigate throughout the site.
   - Click "Find New Pets" to find a new pet cuddlegram account to follow!
 A random image from a pet instagram account is displayed for the user, and the user can choose to "cuddle" right, or "shoo!" left.